-Blockchain is a constantly growing ledger technology where records and data are stored permanently for all of the linked transactions having taken place in a secure, sequential, and irreversible manner.
-Secure transferring of digital money, possessions, contracts, etc. with no requirement of third-party go-between any bank or government can be done using this technology.
-In this chapter, you will learn about the basics of what Blockchain technology is.
+Blockchain is a constantly growing ledger technology where records and data are stored permanently for all linked transactions having taken place in a secure, sequential, and irreversible manner.
+Safe transferring of digital money, possessions, contracts, etc., with no requirement of a third-party go-between any bank or government, can be done using this technology.
+In this chapter, you will learn about the basics of Blockchain technology.

 What is Blockchain?

 A Blockchain is defined as a series of blocks in which each block contains transaction information.
-This method has been proposed to provide timestamps in digital documents so that it is not possible to revert them or change their metadata.
+This method has been proposed to provide timestamps in digital documents, making it impossible to revert them or change their metadata.
 This can be defined as a software protocol that cannot run without the Internet.
-This can also be called meta-technology as it influences other technologies, such as a database, software application, connected computers, etc.
+This can also be called meta-technology as it influences other technologies, such as a database, software applications, connected computers, etc.

-A Blockchain has as many blocks as transactions, and each block refers to the previous block, and all these blocks together are called a Blockchain.
-Blockchain technology is very effective because multiple copies of a Blockchain are spread across multiple computers via the Internet, due to which it is not possible to alter them.
+A blockchain has as many blocks as transactions, and each block refers to the previous block; these are called blockchains.
+Blockchain technology is very effective because multiple copies of a Blockchain are spread across multiple computers via the Internet, which is impossible to alter.

 Blockchain Characteristics and Components

-- Ledger: is any file having a constantly growing record related to the transaction.
+- Ledger: Any file with a constantly growing record related to the transaction.

 - Permanent: transaction means that once the transaction goes inside a Blockchain, it is stored permanently in the record and immutable.